unfoldingWord-dev/d43-catalog/README.md

 ### trigger function configuration

 The `trigger` function is ran according to a CloudWatch rule which is configured to run every 5 minutes via a cron job.

+### Dynamo DB Configuration

+The following database tables are used by the API pipeline described above.
+Please note additional tables may be necessary when catering to multiple stages (described above).

+* `d43-catalog-errors` tracks errors encountered in functions.
+Keyed with `lambda`.
+* `d43-catalog-in-progress` tracks items in the queue.
+Keyed with `repo_name`.
+* `d43-catalog-running` tracks functions that are running.
+This prevents certain functions from having multiple instances running at the same time.
+Keyed with `lambda`.
+* `d43-catalog-status` tracks the status of the catalog generation.
+Keyed with `api_version`.

 ## Tools